Final Guidance: Product Labeling for Laparoscopic Power Morcellators

-On February 25, 2020, the FDA issued a draft guidance, Product Labeling for Laparoscopic Power Morcellators, proposing recommendations concerning the content and format for certain labeling information to better inform patients and health care providers of the device’s risks.
+On December 29, 2020, the FDA issued a final guidance, Product Labeling for Laparoscopic Power Morcellators, providing recommendations concerning the content and format for certain labeling information to better inform patients and health care providers of the device's risks.

 Laparoscopic power morcellators are Class II medical devices used during laparoscopic (minimally invasive) surgeries to cut tissue into smaller pieces so the tissue can be removed through a small incision site (typically 2 cm long or less).

 These devices are commonly used in gallbladder, kidney, liver, and spleen removal surgery.
-They are also used in hysterectomy (surgical procedure to remove a women’s uterus) and myomectomy (surgical procedure to remove uterine fibroids which are noncancerous growths in the lining of a women’s uterus).
+They are also used in hysterectomy (surgical procedure to remove a woman's uterus) and myomectomy (surgical procedure to remove uterine fibroids which are noncancerous growths in a woman's uterus).

 Laparoscopic surgeries are associated with shorter post-operative recovery time and a reduced risk of infection compared to hysterectomy or myomectomy done through an abdominal incision.

 - What Women and Their Health Care Providers Need to Know About Using Laparoscopic Power Morcellators to Treat Uterine Fibroids